Steps you need to take

 To Start the Admissions Process:

-- Fill out and send completed application for admissions to the Admissions Office.
+- Apply online or fill out and send completed application for admissions to the Admissions Office.

 - Include a check or money order payable to Bristol Community College for the appropriate application fee.

 $10.00 for Massachusetts and Rhode Island residents, $35.00 for all others.

 - Ask your high school and all post-secondary schools you attended to send an official transcript of your final grades to the Admissions Office.
 Even though applicants are able to self-certify high school or secondary school completion on the admission application, you must follow-up and submit your final official transcript for financial aid and advisement purposes.

 PLEASE NOTE: Students with an associate's degree, bachelor's degree or higher are not required to submit a high school or secondary school transcript.
 There is one exception: Applicants to health science programs should request official high school (or secondary school) and college transcripts to be sent to the Admissions Office in order to ensure that academic minimal qualifications have been satisfied as outlined in the catalog's program of study.

 - If you have received your High School Equivalency Tests (HiSET), have an official copy of your test scores sent to the BCC Admissions Office.
 Transcripts must be official.
 The office can not accept copies of transcripts made by students.

 - Contact Financial Aid (ext.
 2515) to start the financial aid process.
 Students must be admitted to a degree or applicable certificate program in order to be eligible to receive financial aid.